-    The route comprises 14 Stations of the Cross, eight of which have their roots in the Gospels; the remainder are rooted in tradition.
-A small plaque with the number of the station in Roman numerals mark each station.
+The route comprises 14 Stations of the Cross, eight of which have their roots in the Gospels; the remainder is rooted in tradition.
+A small plaque with the number of the station in Roman numerals marks each station.
 Pay attention though; these plaques are easy to miss!

 The Via Dolorosa starts in the courtyard of the Umariya Elementary School near Lions’ Gate in the Muslim Quarter.
 It winds its way through the Old City’s narrow streets, ending at the Church of the Holy Sepulchre in the Christian Quarter.

 Tip for the Via Dolorosa